A new global survey of businesses’ AI Infra Plans, conducted by FuriosaAI, ClearML, and AIIA

 Finally, the executives surveyed said that, beyond just the cost of new infra compute, their key challenges include latency and power consumption.

-These are highlights from the survey, but we encourage you to download the entire report to learn more about business’s AI infra plans, including allocation and scheduling tools, benchmarking, and more.
+We encourage you to download the entire report to learn more about business’ AI infra plans: allocation and scheduling tools, benchmarking, and more.

 Building better AI compute